-HFHWC educates partner families to become successful first-time home owners, constructs affordable, energy-efficient homes to reduce long-term utility costs and improves housing stability for families and neighborhoods.
+HFHWM educates partner families to become successful first-time home owners; constructs energy-efficient homes to reduce long-term utility costs; and improves stability for families and neighborhoods through safe, affordable housing.
 Research shows that benefits to homeowners include: improved safety and security for their families and their neighborhoods; improved health for family members; improved educational performance and better behavior among their children; and enhanced civic and political participation.

 Accomplishments from the past year: